torchlard/Notes/CS_theory/hott_book/01-type_theory.md

 we can invoke function definition once, in universal case => apply resulting fn in other cases

 ### recursor
+defined for every type except function, dependent function and universe
+recursor: dependent eliminator, defined uniquely in terms of its constructor

+recursor: define regular functions
+inductor: define dependantly typed functions

+objective: provide a way of discriminating between values of a type => use them to define functions
+  - think of it as describing how pattern matching works on a given type

 define `rec[AxB]: Π[C:U](A->B->C) -> AxB -> C`  by `rec[AxB](C,g,(a,b)) = g(a)(b)`
 where C=result type, A,B=two possible types, g=projection function
 (just ignore C in rec(C, ...))